scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

 likelihood solution of Eq. :ref:`cash`.
 A Python implementation of the standard RL method is available e.g. in the `Scikit-Image` package :cite:`skimage`.

-Instead of the iterative, gradient decent based optimization it is also possible to sample from the posterior distribution using a simple Metropolis-Hastings approach and uniform prior.
+Instead of the iterative, gradient descent based optimization it is also possible to sample from the posterior distribution using a simple Metropolis-Hastings approach and uniform prior.
 This is demonstrated in one of the *Pylira* online tutorials (`Introduction to Deconvolution using MCMC Methods <https://pylira.readthedocs.io/en/latest/pylira/user/tutorials/notebooks/mcmc-deconvolution-intro.html>`__).